 This is a quick example of how to restore a MySQL database dump of a single database.

-WARNING: This restore process will overwrite your database by the backed up copy you are restoring.
+WARNING: This restore process may overwrite your database by the backed up copy you are restoring.

 Step 1